tvararu/tape-enzyme-example/readme.md

 A very minimal testing setup using [tape](https://github.com/substack/tape) and [enzyme](https://github.com/airbnb/enzyme) to test a React component.
+Inspired by [Eric Elliot's article](https://medium.com/javascript-scene/why-i-use-tape-instead-of-mocha-so-should-you-6aa105d8eaf4).

 Some of the things that this setup gets right: